 The web page of the Albion Beatnik Bookstore in Oxford: muses and misspills on books, jazz, poetry, stuff like false flags and smoke screen: is randomly decrepid and is neo-bankrupt: is so analogue it's anal.

-The Bookstore has launched its own magazine, entitled The Sandspout (although the title will be in small print as it’s bit naff: a sandspout is the sand sucked into the air by a whirlwind, such apparent serendipity, of course, rivals the serendipitous nature of this bookstore).
+A magazine is produced by the Albion Beatnik Press to be sold in the Bookstore.
+It is The Sandspout (although the title will be in small print as it’s a bit naff.
+A sandspout is the sand sucked into the air by a whirlwind, such apparent serendipity, of course, rivals the serendipitous nature of this bookstore).

 The latest, third issue was launched in March, £4.
 158pp, A5.
 With articles from Kristin Grogan, Charles Foster, Yvonne Eller & April Pearce; short stories included by James Benmore, Mark Mayes and Douglas Adamson; poetry from Kelley Swain, Andrew Smardon, Jenny Lewis, Eleanor Rees; much else.